 2. Availability of financing

 The second reason why the demand for build to rent housing is gaining popularity is that capital is readily available.
-A few years ago, Fannie Mae backed a 10-year, $1 billion loan for the largest single-family rental operator in the U.S.
+In 2017, Fannie Mae backed a 10-year, $1 billion loan for the largest single-family rental operator in the U.S.

 One of the great things about investing in real estate in the U.S. is that financing for single-family rental property isn’t limited to the big players.
 Smaller developers and real estate investors are also aggressively seeking loans for build-to-rent housing.
 As a result, more rental communities are being created to meet the growing demand for single-family homes for rent.

-Affordable financing combined with multi-generational demand for rental housing can also lead to some very impressive ROIs from build-to-rent single-family homes.
-A recent article from Forbes illustrates how yields can be higher from build-to-rent homes versus apartments.
+Affordable financing combined with multi-generational demand for rental housing may also lead to some very impressive ROIs from build-to-rent single-family homes.
+A 2020 article from Forbes illustrates how yields can be higher from build-to-rent homes versus apartments.

 3. Exit strategies